Bourkekev/ms2-tourism-map/README.md

 # Milestone 2 - Tourism Map - by Kevin Bourke
 This project is map of Dublin for visitors to recommend places to visit and show them locations on a map.
+This website could be of interest to and built with support of a government agency like Fáilte Ireland, which is the National Tourism Development Authority of Ireland.
+Failte Ireland supports the tourism industry, and works to implement positive and practical strategies that will benefit Irish tourism.
+While in it's current form this site is quite limited in terms of the locations recommended, and is more a proof of concept, but you could imagine how, with time, it could grow into something like [Visit Dublin](https://www.visitdublin.com/), and becomes a real resource for tourists and local people alike.

 There would be a separate listing of Activities (tourist - Castles, Galleries, Games like escape rooms, wall climbing), Events, Restaurants, Bars, Hotels.
 Different Icons would be used for different category of markers and I want users to be able to toggle map markers by category.
 The map will also show the Users current location (once they allow it), and I would like to be able to give directions from their location to a selected marker.

 There will be a small weather widget which gives the current weather and Users can also search for other cities weather.